 If a professional concludes that a conference decision places a child at risk, s/he must seek advice from her/his Designated Professional or Named Professional or manager.

-Where the issue is not resolved, the agency may consider taking action under the Resolving Professional Disagreements Procedure.
+Where the issue is not resolved, the agency may consider taking action under the Resolving Professional Disagreements Policy.

-If parents/carers disagree with the conference decision, the Conference Chair must further discuss their concerns and explain their rights to challenge under the Complaints and Appeals Procedure.
+If parents/carers disagree with the conference decision, the Conference Chair must further discuss their concerns and explain their rights to challenge under the Complaints and Appeals Policy.

 The record of the conference is a crucial working document for all relevant professionals and the family.

 All conferences will be minuted by administrative staff whose sole task within the conference is to provide a written record of proceedings in a consistent format.
 The Conference Chair is responsible for ensuring that the minutes accurately reflect the discussion held and decisions and recommendations made.